spookybeach/regex_custom_route_summary/README.md

 # regex_custom_route_summary
 A script I wrote for fixing inaccurate route summaries where the suburbs were not contiguous.

-title: Custom Route Summary Script
+Title: Custom Route Summary Script
-author: David Smith
+Author: David Smith
-created: 17/11/2019
+Created: 17/11/2019

 Instructions: